0xraks/Home-Automation/README.md

 The repository contains my configuration and automation files.
 Most of the tools used are open-source.
 Fully hosted locally, can be made available to the public internet by port forwarding and Letsencrypt SSL encryption.
-Support for Google Assistant is available.
+Support for Google Assistant using Gooogle Assistant SDK.